Exploded Manifolds: The explosion functor and log geometry

 We shall now see that $\ex B$ can be recovered from $L(\ex B)\longrightarrow L(p)$, so $\ex B$ can be regarded as a log space $L(\ex B)$ over $L(p)$.
 To do this, we must reconstruct the set of points in $\ex B$ and the sheaf $\tC{\ex B}$ of holomorphic exploded functions on $\ex B$.
 Suppose that $P$ is a $m$-dimensional polytope which contains no affine lines.
 Then $P$ is isomorphic to a polytope contained entirely inside $[0,\infty)^{m}$.
 Therefore any integral affine map from $P$ to $\mathbb R$ is a finite sum of integral affine maps to $[0,\infty)$ with integral affine maps to $(-\infty,0]$.
 It follows that for any $U\subset\et mP$, the group $\tC U$ of holomorphic exploded functions on $U$ is generated by the set $\tCp U$ of holomorphic maps to $\et 11$.
 Therefore, if the tropical structure $\mathcal P(\ex B_{T})$ contains no polytopes that contain an affine line, then $\tC{\ex B}$ can be recovered as a sheaf of groups from $\tCp{\ex B}$.
+In particular, $\tC{\ex B}$ is the sheaf of groups generated by the sheaf $\tCp{\ex B}$ of monoids.
 We must now recover the set of points in $\ex B$ and be able to interpret $\tC{\ex B}$ as a sheaf of functions on this set of points.